LogtalkDotOrg/logtalk.org/_pages/tools.md

 -   Redefined built-in predicates
 -   Lambda expression unclassified variables and mixed up variables
 -   Singleton variables
+-   If-then-else and soft cut control constructs without an else part
+-   Cuts in clauses for multifile predicates
+-   Missing cut in repeat loops
+-   Possible non-steadfast predicate definitions
+-   Redundant calls to control constructs and built-in predicates
+-   Calls to all-solutions predicates with existentially qualified variables not occurring in the qualified goal
+-   Calls to all-solutions predicates with no shared variables between template and goal
+-   Entity, predicate, and variable names not following official coding guidelines
+-   Variable names that differ only on case

 Additional checks are provided by the [`make`](#make) and [`dead_code_scanner`](#dead-code-scanner) tools.